DavidLam92/DavidLam92/README.md

 ## Objective

 I have always been fascinated by technology and through my role at the help desk I was introduced into the field of cybersecurity.
-I now am eagerly looking forward to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I now am eagerly looking forward to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or an IT Auditor/GRC role.

 ## Skills